-- A detailed description of the scope of the intended peer review.
-This should be sent early enough to permit feedback from the peer reviewers to resolve any issues prior to performing the review (as agreed to between the host utility and the Team Lead).
-Scope may have been discussed during the planning stages, but the actually review personnel should be very clear on the scope details. - A copy of the host utility self-assessment of the relevant portions of their PRA against the ASME/ANS PRA Standard.
-This should include the basis for their assessment of against each ASME/ANS SR with references to those portions of their PRA documentation that demonstrate the appropriate degree of compliance. - If applicable, a copy of the self-assessment of the newly developed PRA method against the newly developed PRA method requirements as endorsed by the NRC.
+- A description of the reactor's safety design approach and how the unique and specific features of the safety design approach impact the development of the PRA models in comparison with reactor designs and/or PRA models that the peer review team members may be familiar with.
+This includes an identification of the sources of radionuclides, barriers, safety functions, risk metrics, and end states used to construct the PRA models. - A detailed description of the scope of the intended peer review.
+This should be sent early enough to permit feedback from the peer reviewers to resolve any issues prior to performing the review (as agreed to between the host user and the Team Lead).
+Scope may have been discussed during the planning stages, but the actually review personnel should be very clear on the scope details and on the targeted CCs for specific SRs. - A copy of the host user self-assessment of the relevant portions of their PRA against the ASME/ANS Advanced Non-LWR PRA Standard.
+This should include the basis for their assessment of against each SR with references to those portions of their PRA documentation that demonstrate the appropriate degree of compliance.

+- If applicable, a copy of the self-assessment of the newly developed PRA method against the newly developed PRA method requirements as endorsed by the NRC.
 This should include the basis for the assessment of against each requirement with references to those portions of their documentation that demonstrate the appropriate degree of compliance. - Copies of any PRA documents that were revised as a result of the changes to the PRA.
 If the changes affect a large number of the PRA documents, examples can be provided.
 If only example documents are provided, a list of all revised documents should also be provided.
-These documents should then be available for the review team when the full-scope or focused peer review is conducted. - A copy of the latest PRA quantification report, if this is based on results obtained using the upgraded technical elements being reviewed.
-The report should include a summary of Core Damage Frequency (CDF) and Large Early Release Frequency (LERF) results, and discussion of the results and insights. - Any identified deficiency or weaknesses in the documentation will be noted for the review team.
+These documents should then be available for the review team when the peer review is conducted. - A copy of the latest PRA quantification report, if this is based on results obtained using the upgraded technical elements being reviewed.
+The report should include a summary the main risk metrics being quantified, and discussion of the results and insights. - Any identified deficiency or weaknesses in the documentation will be noted for the review team.
 Alternate of detailed information that may support the peer review team should also be identified.